Imam Bashir Ahmad Rafiq’s Biography

 Difficulties in the way of propaganda of Islam in Europe.

-(i) Cultural conflicts. (ii) Need of an Islamic journal for Europe. (iii) Need of strengthening consciousness of Islamic brotherhood and personal relation between individuals and mission.
+(iii) Need of strengthening consciousness of Islamic brotherhood and personal relation between individuals and mission.

 Some useful points emerged out of the discussions.
 Here was a small group of enthusiasts who took stock of their achievements, discussed their problems, reviewed their needs and planned to speed up their work.
 They seemed to join hands for the massive conquest of Europe for the Muslim faith.
 It should be noted here that besides the few intelligent speeches which added freshness to the proceedings of the convention, the contributions of Sir Muhammad Zafrulla Khan by way of advice and guidance was undoubtedly great.
 His presence brought confidence to the members and his benevolent effect on the convention was to tug them all towards conformity by establishing the true spirit of common objective and ideal Islamic zeal.